The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 The One-Man Theory

-Less than a week after Schneider’s attack, Italian barber Joe Romano was beaten with an axe on Saturday, August 10, 1918.
-Romano’s nieces, Pauline and Mary Bruno, ran to his room after hearing the commotion.
-They found Romano bleeding out, and his attacker running into the night.
+Less than a week after Schneider’s beating, someone attacked Italian barber Joe Romano with an axe.
+Romano’s nieces, Pauline and Mary Bruno ran to his room after hearing the commotion.
+They found Romano bleeding out and his attacker running into the night.

-The Romano murder threw New Orleans into a frenzy of fear.
-The New Orleans Police Department received numerous calls a day with tips and suspicious sightings.
-Men stood watch over the families armed with a gun until sunrise.
+The Romano murder threw New Orleans into a frenzy.
+The New Orleans Police Department received nonstop calls with tips and suspicious sightings.
+Men stood watch over the families armed with guns until sunrise.

 Then, all went quiet.
 The city went without an Axeman attack for seven months.

-Neighbor Iorlando Jordano ran to the Cortimiglia’s finding Rosie Cortimiglia bleeding from severe head wounds and her two-year-old daughter, Mary, hanging from her arms, dead.
+Neighbor Iorlando Jordano ran to the Cortimiglia’s home and found Rosie Cortimiglia bleeding from severe head wounds and her two-year-old daughter, Mary, hanging from her arms—dead.

-Rosie’s husband, Charles, was also badly beaten.
-However, he and Rosie both survived.
+Rosie’s husband, Charles, was also assaulted.
+He and Rosie both survived.

 During their hospital stay, Gretna police questioned them about the attack.
 Both denied knowing or seeing their attacker.

-Although the Cortimiglia attack closely resembled previous Axeman modus operandi, Gretna police persisted on with other suspects.
+Although the Cortimiglia attack closely resembled the Axeman’s modus operandi, Gretna police persisted with other suspects.

-Gretna police arrested Rosie as a material witness upon her release from the hospital.
-After intense interrogation, she pinned the blame on the elderly Jordano and his son, Frank.
+Investigators arrested Rosie as a material witness upon her release from the hospital.
+After intense interrogation, she blamed the elderly Jordano and his son, Frank.

 They were released less than a year later when Rosie retracted her story to the Times-Picayune.
 She stated that police intimidation led to her accusation of the Jordanos.
 Without Rosie’s testimony, the case eventually fell apart.
 It remains unsolved.

 The more attacks occurred, the more questions that arose.
-How was it possible that the assailant could slip in and out of homes without detection and with such ease?
+How was the assailant slipping in and out of homes without detection and with such ease?
 Why did he always rely on axes found in people’s homes, and what was the motivation behind the brutality?

-For some, the sheer savageness of the attacks and the savviness of the perpetrator, pointed to a being of supernatural origin.
-It didn’t help that just days after the Cortimiglia attack, the Times-Picayune would receive a letter that would confirm people’s fears of an unhuman killer.
+For some, the sheer savageness of the attacks and the savviness of the perpetrator pointed to a being of supernatural origin.
+It didn’t help that just days after the Cortimiglia attack, The Times-Picayune received a letter that would confirm people’s fears of an unhuman killer.

 The Night of All Jazz